bruno-lang/bruno-lang.github.io/learn/index.md

 ### Default Values
 There is no _null_ pointer/reference/value.
 All values are initialised with zero or the lowest possible value should they not be specified otherwise.
 This is somewhat a non-issue as all data starts from literals.
+One either gets a value as an argument or starts from a literal.

 ## Functions
 Functions are functions, hence pure and statically resolved and are